devbewill/chainkpr/public/articles/usecase-dpp.md

 The European Union has been a pioneering force in advancing the principles of the circular economy, with a central focus on three guiding principles:

-- Eliminate waste and pollution: this principle encourages businesses and industries to design products with a focus on longevity and sustainabilitys.
+- Eliminate waste and pollution: this principle encourages businesses and industries to design products with a focus on longevity and sustainability.

-- Circulate products and materials: through strategies like remanufacturing, refurbishment, and repurposing, products are given a new lease on life, reducing the demand for new resources.
+- Circulate products and materials: through strategies like remanufacturing, refurbishment, and repurposing, products are given a new life, reducing the demand for new resources.

 - Regenerate nature: the circular economy envisions a world where the exploitation of natural resources is balanced by ecosystem restoration efforts, ensuring that our activities do not degrade the environment but actively contribute to its renewal.